 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.

 - The endoscopy may cause damage or bleeding in your child's esophagus, stomach, or abdomen.
 During or after the procedure, liquid from your child's stomach may get into his lungs and cause an infection.
 Your child's stoma and skin around it may be bruised and painful.
 Sores may form in the skin around his stoma, and tissue may grow over the PEG tube.

 - The end of the PEG tube in your child's stomach may move out of place.
 The PEG tube may become blocked and it may crack, break, or leak.
 Your child's stomach may not empty into his intestines correctly.
 A fistula (abnormal tissue opening) may form between your child's skin and stomach or intestines.
 The stoma may become infected.
 The infection may spread to other areas of your child's body and become life-threatening.

 - Write down the correct date, time, and location of your child's procedure.

 - When you take your child to see his caregiver, bring a list of his medicines or the medicine bottles.
 Tell caregivers if your child uses herbs, food supplements, or over-the-counter medicine.
 If your child is allergic to any medicine, tell his caregiver.

-- Your child may need blood tests.
-Your child may also need x-rays, such as a barium swallow, to check his stomach for problems.
-Ask your child's caregiver for information about these and other tests your child may need.
-Write down the date, time, and location of each test.
+- Your child may need blood tests before his procedure.
+Talk to your child's healthcare provider about these or other tests he may need.
+Write down the date, time, and location for each test.